josephmisiti/awesome-machine-learning/ml-curriculum.md

 When you are through all of that and still hungry to learn more, I recommend

-- [The Deep Learning book](https://www.iro.umontreal.ca/~bengioy/dlbook/) by Yoshua Bengio, Ian Goodfellow, and Aaron Courville.
-The release date is set around 2016, but the 613-page manuscript is already available as as of today (online and for free).

 - And in-between, if you are looking for a less technical yet very inspirational free-time read, I highly recommend [Pedro Domingo's The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World](https://homes.cs.washington.edu/~pedrod/)